nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Model for Tasks (Todos, Deadlines & Events)

 The classes and implementations used to model various Tasks (e.g. Todos, Deadlines & Events) are facilitated by `CompletableTodo`, `CompletableDeadline` and '`Repeatable` abstract classes.
-This design is similar to the Person model from AB3.
+This design is similar to the Contact model from AB3.

 The client creates a concrete `Todo`, `Deadline` or `Event` that encapsulates all information related to these Tasks.
 Each concrete `Todo`, `Deadline` or `Event` implements the `CompletableTodo`, `CompletableDeadline` and '`Repeatable` abstract classes respectively.
 Each `Completable` and `Repeatable` abstract class specifies specific behaviors.